 University of Rochester Core Center for Musculoskeletal Biology and Medicine

-Proposals must be received by March 1, 2013.
+Proposals must be received by Friday, February 26, 2016.

-Applicants will be notified of awards by May 1, 2013, which will be initiated immediately.
-The funding must be expended by June 30, 2014.
+Applicants will be notified of awards by May 1, 2016, which will be initiated immediately.
+The funding must be expended by June 30, 2017.

 All animal and human subject protocols must be approved prior to the start date.
 No funds will be released until these approvals have been documented.

 |2015-2016||Reyad Elbarbary, PhD||Regulation of Adiopogenesis by Tudor-SN-mediated miRNA Decay: Implications in Obesity-impaired Fracture Healing|

 |2015-2016||Roman Eliseev, MD, PhD||Effect of cyclophilin D knock-out on bone loss after hormone depletion|

 |2015-2016||Benjamin Frisch, PhD||The role of CCL3 in Leukemia-induced osteolineage Dysfunction|

 |2015-2016||David Weber, MD||Assessment of Calcium Metabolism in Adolescents with Type 1 Diabetes Using a Dual Stale Calcium Isotopes Method|

 |2014-2015||Mark Buckley, PhD||Defining the Role of Mechanical Compression in Insertional Achilles Tendinopathy|